 Golden beets are my absolute favorite beet variety.
 I like to refer to them as my “gateway” beet.
 Now I grow them and they are the prized possession in my garden.

 They have a mild, less-earthy flavor which pairs great with the almonds and goat cheese in this recipe.
 I roasted both red and golden beets for this beet salad, but feel free to use one or the other or both!

 After removing from the oven, take a dry paper towel and wrap the beet.

 Squeeze both side of the beet and rub off the skin with the paper towel.

 The beets should pop right out nice and clean.
 Any spots that remain, just rub a little harder or scrape off with a knife.

 I recently brought this salad to a dinner.
-Shortly after we started eating, one of my friends declared that she didn’t think she liked beets, but that this Beets & Greens Salad was excellent.
+Shortly after we started eating, one of my friends declared that she didn’t think she liked beets, but that this Beet Salad with Goat Cheese is excellent.
 I’d have to agree with her.
 Enjoy and eat healthy!